ampproject/amppackager/README.md

 ### Limitations

-Currently, the packager will refuse to sign any AMP documents larger than 4 MB.
+Currently, the packager will refuse to sign any AMP documents that hit the size limit of 4MB.
+You can [monitor](monitoring.md#available-metrics) the size of your documents that have been signed, to see how close you are to the limit.
-Patches that allow for streamed signing are welcome.

 The packager refuses to sign any URL that results in a redirect.
 This is by design, as neither the original URL nor the final URL makes sense as the signed